-The woven threads can be used to make into various products, key-chain, book mark, doll, vest, table runner, scarf, creative decoration like the rooster head in the photo and many more….
+The woven threads can be used to make various products, key-chain, bookmark, doll, vest, table runner, scarf, creative decoration like the rooster head in the photo, and many more…

 You are going to be amazed by the creativity of this guy.
-Watching his hand twisting and turning the aluminium wire by using only a pair of long-nose plier.
+Watching his hand twisting and turning the aluminum wire by using only a pair of long-nose pliers.
 Look at the 3 little robots and all those tricycles he had made, I totally agreed that creativity is only limited by his imagination.

-Not only handmade, there are some stalls selling antiques and collectibles.
-Among them, I like the tricycle the most, astonished by its detailing in the craftmanship – just look at the wheel and the chain, not to mention the metal carving on the passenger cart, the craftmanship is just stunning.
+Not only handmade, but there are also some stalls selling antiques and collectibles.
+Among them, I like the tricycle the most, astonished by its detailing in the craftmanship – just look at the wheel and the chain, not to mention the metal carving on the passenger cart, the craftsmanship is just stunning.
 Worth the value to collect!!!!

 Looking for some nice and one of the kind glass decorations, search no more, just come to Little Penang Street Market, a place where you can buy handmade of various crafts.
 Glass painting in this stall is pretty and special, you can never find one of these in any department store, they are simply….
 AWESOME!!!

 Here is another special stall I found and would like to share with you.
-This stall is selling wreckages salvated from the rubble of abandoned heritage buildings and ganished them into some meaningful piece of decorations in the form of memorial plates.
+This stall is selling wreckages salvaged from the rubble of abandoned heritage buildings and garnished them into some meaningful piece of decorations in the form of memorial plates.
 They were very old roof tiles collected from some dumping sites where the owners refurbished their historic buildings.
-Since George Town, the capital of a former British settlement of Penang, were being listed as Unesco Heritage Site in 2008, we are glad that the government is paying lots of attention in maintaining and preserving those previously inconspicuous architecture.
+Since George Town, the capital of a former British settlement of Penang, were being listed as Unesco Heritage Site in 2008, we are glad that the government is paying lots of attention to maintaining and preserving that previously inconspicuous architecture.